What is the purpose of this privacy notice and to whom does it apply?

 With whom might we share your personal data?

 Certain personal data relating to Respondents will be made publicly available where it is in the public interest or we are required to do so as set out above.
-In addition, hearings (unless they are private) are recorded and a copy of the audio recording is publicly available for a fee.
+In addition, hearings (unless they are private) are recorded and a copy of the audio recording is publicly available.
 The formal record of a case management hearing is also publicly available if requested.
 Our staff would provide publicly available information in response to a telephone enquiry relating to a specific case.
+Where hearings are conducted remotely via video-link a video recording of the hearing is made during the hearing which is deleted promptly once the hearing has concluded (and an audio only version of the recording is retained).
 As also set out above limited information (the amount of the fine, any provisions regarding time for payment, the address of the Respondent and the date of order) about fines imposed by the SDT will be shared with HM Treasury which is the body responsible for collecting such fines.

 We may have to share your data with third parties, including third-party service providers and any sub-contractors of those service providers.
 See below for further details.